toomuchmath/kaggle_house_prices/README.md

 3. Deal with missing values
 4. Convert numerical columns (which are meant to be categorical) to categorical columns
-5. Use box-cox transformation (in particular, I used [powertransformer](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PowerTransformer.html) in sklearn) to ensure normality (and hence heteroscedasticity)
+5. Use box-cox transformation (in particular, I used [powertransformer](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PowerTransformer.html) in sklearn) to ensure normality (and hence removing heteroscedasticity)
 6. Get dummies